lin294/479_HW2_BLS/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-3-2.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-3-3.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-3-4.png)<!-- -->

-From the R output, we can see that the R^2 is 0.4597, which means that the features from bridges data (aka the count of bridges, mean of average daily traffic, mean of bridge roadway width, mean of roadway improvement cost, mean of total project cost, and mean of average daily truck traffic) have a decent power to predict the unemployment rate for each county in CA using a linear model.
+From the R output, we can see that the R^2 is 0.4597, which means that the features from bridges data have a decent power to predict the unemployment rate for each county in CA using a linear model.
 Looking at the p value for each beta, we notice that among all the variables, average daily truck traffic has a p values of less than 0.05, which means that it is statistically significant in this model.
 From the diagnosis plots, I notice that 6 and 13 are outliers in this data, as they sit far away from the majority of points, the qq plot and also in the leverage plot.
 6 refers to Colusa County, with unemployment rate of 15.5, and 13 refers to Imperial County, with unemployment rate of 17.7.
 Their unemployment rates are relatively large compared to other counties, causing them to be outliers.

 STEP 3: COUNTING INTO THE PREVIOUS MONTH